 Uniform outwardly shows the pride that we have in our school and it is important that learners look smart.

-- Smart black shoes that can be polished and that support and protect the feet
+- smart plain black shoes that support and protect the feet

 * specific to uniform suppliers